-(1) Maintain constant ground track.
+- (1) Maintain constant ground track.

+- (2) Airspeed of 60 knots.

-(3) Power reduction to establish the desired rate of descent of 500 fpm.
+- (3) Torque pressure to establish the desired rate of descent of 500 fpm.

 b.
 Analysis of maneuver.
 Coordinate power, cyclic control, and antitorque pedals smoothly to maintain a constant ground track and to establish a 500 fpm rate of descent and a pitch attitude that will gradually decrease airspeed to 60 knots.